 The following two grants are currently available to all Park Friends groups on an annual basis.
 We strongly recommend you take advantage of these opportunities.

 Growing the Neighborhood Parks Grant Program

-The Fairmount Park Conservancy's Growing the Neighborhood grant program offers funding for two categories of work:
+The Fairmount Park Conservancy's Growing the Neighborhood grant program offers funding for park programs and events.